kaz-utashiro/greple/README.md

 - **--print**=_function_, **--print**=_sub{...}_

     Specify user defined function executed before data print.
-Text to be printed is replaced by the result of the funcion.
+Text to be printed is replaced by the result of the function.
 Arbitrary function can be defined in `.greplerc` file.
 Matched data is placed in variable `$_`.
 Other information is passed by key-value pair in the arguments.
 Filename is passed by `file` key.
-Matched informaiton is passed by `matched` key, in the form of perl array reference:
+Matched information is passed by `matched` key, in the form of perl array reference:
     `[[start,end],[start,end]...]`.